SophieDufrane/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/README.md

 # Rock Paper Scissors Lizard Spock Game

-The **Rock Paper Scissors Lizard Spock game** is a fun extension of the classic **Rock Paper Scissors** game, introducing two additionnal options with Lizard and Spock.
+The [Rock Paper Scissors Lizard Spock game](https://sophiedufrane.github.io/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/) is an extension of the classic **Rock Paper Scissors** game, introducing two additionnal options with Lizard and Spock.

-The project is designed to be a fun and interactive browser-based game, where the player competes against Capitain Kirk, the computer opponent.

 The game is designed to offer entertainment for fans of the original game as well as for the enthusiasts of *The Big Bang Theory* where it became popular.

-Just to mention that this version of the game was initially invented by *Sam Kass* before being mentioned on the TV show.
+Just to mention that this version was initially invented by *Sam Kass* before being mentioned on the TV show.

+The player is looking for a fun, quick, and interactive gaming experience, whether he/she is familiar with the game or discovering it for the first time, the game’s intuitive and responsive interface makes it easy to jump in and start playing immediately.

+The game’s options and rules can easily been understood due to the clean design, accessible instructions, and dynamic feedback.
+It’s engaging because each round is fast-paced, and the clear score tracker keeps the game competitive.
+The toggleable rules section ensures new player can learn or review the rules.

+The humorous connection to Captain Kirk as the computer opponent adds an extra layer of personality to the game, especially for Star Trek fans.

+Overall, the website offers an accessible, responsive, and fun experience, ideal for quick entertainment.

-The game also showcases Javascript's ability to create dynamic, real-time games and responsive user interfaces.
+Finally and on another note, this game also showcases Javascript's ability to create dynamic, real-time games and responsive user interfaces.

 ![Responsive Mockup](assets/media/rock_paper_scissors_mockup.png)